by Brian Tomasik

 Usually, when we see an object or hear a word, its 'meaning' seems simple and direct.
 So we usually expect to be able to describe things without having to construct and describe such complicated cognitive theories.
 This fictitious apparent simplicity of feelings is why, I think, most philosophers have been stuck for so long [...].
 When a mental condition seems hard to describe, this could be because the subject simply is more complicated that you thought.

-John Searle claims that his Chinese room does not understand Chinese; we could make similar statements about present-day chatbots.
-This debate depends how we define "understanding", but given common-sense conceptions of "understanding", I agree that present-day chatbots don't (appreciably) understand English.
+Do chatbots understand language?
+This debate depends how we define "understanding", but given common-sense conceptions of "understanding", I think present-day chatbots don't (appreciably) understand English.
 However, this isn't because of a fundamental difference between biological and artificial minds; rather, it's because humans have much more context, see novel connections, and so on.
 To "understand" something involves

 - activating associated concepts